Your Agents Need a Flight Plan

 Install

-uv tool install maverick
+uv tool install maverick-cli

 That's it. maverick lands on your PATH in its own isolated environment.